childsb/glusterfs-hadoop-docs/ConfiguringAmbari2.markdown

 * Assign your cluster a name, such as "MyCluster"

+* Enter your target hosts using their FQDN and select the "Perform Manual Registration  on hosts and not use SSH" radio button.
+Select Next and Ignore the Warnings.

 <TODO: Erin to add Screenshots and Steps for Host Registration etc.>

 * Select the "HDP 2.0.6.GlusterFS" stack